soilwise-he/SoilWise-documentation/tech/docs/glossary.md

 documentation:Iteration
 :   An iteration is each development cycle (three foreseen within the SoilWise project) in the project.
 Each iteration can have phases.
 There are four phases per iteration focussing on co-design, development, integration and validation, demonstration.

-documentation:JRC
+documentation:Joint Research Centre (JRC)
-:   JRC Joint Research Centre of the European Commission, its Directorate General.
+:   Joint Research Centre is a part of the European Commission Directorate General.
 The JRC provides independent, evidence-based science and knowledge, supporting EU policies to positively impact society.
 Relevant policy areas within JRC are [JRC Soil](https://joint-research-centre.ec.europa.eu/scientific-activities-z/soil_en){target=_blank} and [JRC INSPIRE](https://inspire.ec.europa.eu/whos-who-inspire/57734){target=_blank}

 documentation:Knowledge
 :   Knowledge is facts, information, and skills acquired through experience or education; the theoretical or practical understanding of a subject.
 SoilWise mainly considers explicit knowledge -- Information that is easily articulated, codified, stored, and accessed.
 E.g. via books, web sites, or databases.
 It does not include implicit knowledge (information transferable via skills) nor tacit knowledge (gained via personal experiences and individual contexts).
 Explicit knowledge can be further divided into semantic and structural knowledge.